ESGF/esgf.github.io/federation-design.md

   Mover Light**.
 Data Mover Light (DML) is a high performance desktop client that allows bulk download of data files via either HTTP or GridFTP.
-  * **Regional Climate Model Evaluation System (RCMES) & Apache Open Climate Workbench.
+  * **Regional Climate Model Evaluation System (RCMES) & Apache Open Climate Workbench**.
 [RCMES](http://rcmes.jpl.nasa.gov/) is a model evalution framework bringing remote sensing data from the National Aeronautics and Space Administration (NASA) and other agencies to bear for evaluation of climate model outputs.
 RCMES is Powered by [Apache OCW](http://climate.apache.org/) is a comprehensive